 - Meningiomas develop from the meninges — the outer layers of the brain.

 - Embryonal tumors develop when a fetus is first forming.
-Embryonal tumors include primitive neuroectodermal tumors (PNETs) , medulloblastomas, pineal gland tumors, medulloepitheliomas, and ependymoblastomas.
+Embryonal tumors include primitive neuroectodermal tumors (PNETs) , medulloblastomas, AT/RT, pineal gland tumors, medulloepitheliomas, ependymoblastomas, and embryonal tumors with multilayered rosettes (ETMR).
 Medulloblastomas are the most common malignant brain tumor in children.

 What Causes a Pediatric Brain Tumor?